-Belkin Qode Ultimate Keyboard Case for iPad Air review
+Belkin Qode Ultimate Keyboard Case for iPad Air full review

 The Belkin Qode Ultimate Air is a combination case, cover and wireless keyboard for the iPad Air, offering robust protection and a decent typing experience but a number of compromises.
 Here's our review.

 In some areas of consumer tech the tendency of rival companies to appropriate the look and styling of Apple products is frowned upon, but accessory makers generally get a pass; after all, the idea is for the accessory to blend in with the iPad or iPhone it complements.

 Belkin's iPad case, then, gets away with adopting Apple mannerisms for reasons of stylistic co-ordination - but loses some marks for not quite nailing the look.
 It feels like Belkin has tried to imagine what a netbook would look like if designed by Apple.
 But it only partly captures the essence of such a project.

 The keyboard section of the device is somewhat like the keyboard you get with an iMac, with the characteristic white Scrabble-tile keys and aluminium backing (on our review sample - a black version is also available).
 This is attached via a leather-effect hinge to a plastic case that fits around the iPad Air itself.
 But this grey hinge section and dirt-attracting white plastic back break the chic spell cast by the generally sharp-looking keyboard (whose labels are ever so slightly blurrier than those on a bona-fide Apple unit).
 It's still smart, and a good effort, but loses out by the comparison with Apple aesthetics it has chosen to pursue.